-Jen Michalski is author of the novel The Tide King, winner of the 2012 Big Moose Prize.
+Jen Michalski is author of the novels The Tide King, winner of the 2012 Big Moose Prize, and The Summer She Was Under Water.
 She is the author of two collections of fiction, From Here and Close Encounters, and a collection of novellas, Could You Be With Her Now.
 In 2013 she was named one of "50 Women to Watch" by The Baltimore Sun and won a "Best of Baltimore" for Best Writer from Baltimore Magazine.
-She is the founding editor of the literary quarterly jmww and host of The 510 Readings and the biannual Lit Show.
+She is the founding editor of the literary quarterly jmww and host of The Starts Here!
+Reading Series and the biannual Lit Show.
 She lives in Baltimore, MD